Grohe: 1990s and 2000s: involvement of investors

 In 1991, the company bought two other producers of faucets: Herzberger Armaturen GmbH from the Brandenburg region and Armaturenfabrik H. D. Eichelberg & Co.
 GmbH at Iserlohn in Westphalia.
 Grohe was also restructured as a public limited company.
 By taking over the DAL Group in 1994, the company acquired a production site in Porta Westfalica, Westphalia; at the same time, the company also acquired Tempress Ltd. of Mississauga in Ontario (Canada).
 At the Hemer site, new technology and factory control facilities were opened.
 1996 saw the company expand to Portugal and Thailand.
 A new design centre followed at the Hemer site in 1997.

 In 1998, a group of investors working with BC Partners bought all available Grohe shares and delisted the company in the following year, making the Grohe Holding GmbH company, owned by BC partners, into the majority owner of Grohe AG in 1999.
 BC partners sold the company to a consortium of investors from the Texas Pacific Group and CSFB Private Equity (a subsidiary of the Swiss Credit Suisse banking group) five years later in 2004.

-In 2005, Franz Müntefering, chairman of the then ruling Social Democratic Party of Germany (SPD), sparked a debate on capitalism by designating foreign private equity firms as "locusts".
-He made TPG-owned Grohe his main example.
+In 2005, Franz Müntefering, chairman of the then ruling Social Democratic Party of Germany (SPD), sparked a debate on capitalism by designating foreign private equity firms as "locusts", with TPG-owned Grohe as his main example.
 The "locust" metaphor remained popular in German politics and media for years.
-On the other hand, a report commissioned by the German government's finance ministry cited Grohe as an example for a successful turnaround, less than three years after Müntefering's statement.
+In contrast, a report commissioned by the German government's finance ministry in 2008 cited Grohe as an example for a successful turnaround.

-The company’s sales and profit figures had been stagnating for years, leading to a programme of savings as of 2007.
-Around 950 production jobs were announced to be cut at sites in Germany and the Herzberg factory was closed; the sites in Thailand and Portugal were expanded considerably and around 500 new jobs created.
-Through 2008, investments totaling 200 million euros were made, of which around two thirds were invested in Germany in the areas of production technology and logistics.
+The company's sales and profit figures had been stagnating for years, leading to a programme of savings in 2007.
+Around 950 production jobs were announced to be cut at sites in Germany, and the Herzberg factory was closed; the sites in Thailand and Portugal were expanded considerably and around 500 new jobs created.
+Through 2008, investments totaling €200 million, of which around two thirds was invested in Germany in the areas of production technology and logistics.